gumvic/nanoql/README.md

 Executor produces a value according to a query.

-It can do so either by being that value, or by being a function which returns a channel producing that value.
+It can do so either by being that value already, or by being a function which returns a channel producing that value.

 Of course, executors can be nested (we'll get to that soon).

 If you have a collection of values, don't hesitate to put them in the vector, and each value will be processed automatically.
 But remember, vectors only!

 So:

-1) Executor produces a value either by simply being that value or by being a function which will give that value.
+1) Executor produces a value either by simply being that value or by being a function which will give a channel with that value.

-2) The produced value can itself contain executors.
+2) The produced value **is not** considered an executor, but can **contain** executors.

 3) The produced value can be a vector of values.
 They will be recursively processed separately (think of **core.async/map**).

 ## Less boring example

 TODO

+TODO aliases

 ## Query AST